DannyMac180/notes/situational-awareness-the-decade-ahead.md

 Which is the point of the whole thing isn't it? https://x.com/DannyMcAteer8/status/1801791141001449486

 LLMs just breeze through data without giving it any second thought.
 They don't have any depth to their thought.
 How can we add depth?

+Once have broken the code for AGI, it won't be that well have just one AGI - we'll be able to deploy a legion of hundreds of millions of AGIs that can do high level cognitive work day and night